isabella232/OfficeDocs-CustomLearning-pr.pt-BR/CustomLearning/custom_contentupdates.md

 Os ativos a seguir foram adicionados à lista de reprodução "Use Planner" em "Products\Planner".
 #### <a name="use-planner-playlist"></a>Usar playlist do Planner
 - To Do vs Planner
-- Consulte suas tarefas do Planner em Fazer
+- Consulte suas tarefas do Planner no To Do
-- Usar o Aplicativo tarefas no Teams
+- Use o Aplicativo tarefas em Teams

 ### <a name="word"></a>Word
 O ativo a seguir foi atualizado na playlist "Compartilhar e coautor com o Word".